Ordering a deed poll is a fast and easy way to legally change your name.

-This is where a deed poll comes in.
-It is a kind of an official legal document that acts as evidence that you’ve started using a new name.
-You can use a deed poll to update your name on important documents like your passport, with your employer for payroll, and other purposes.
+A deed poll is kind of an official legal document that acts as evidence that you’ve started using a new name.
+You can use a deed poll to update your name on important documents like your passport, drivers license, with your employer for payroll, etc.

 A deed poll demonstrates the following:

 Depending on the reason and circumstances of your name change, you may or may not need a deed poll.

-For example, If you’ve recently gotten married, and your marriage was finalized in the UK, then your marriage certificate will work as sufficient proof of your new name (that is if you want to take your partner’s name).
+For example, If you’ve recently gotten married, and your marriage was finalized in the UK, then your marriage certificate will work as sufficient proof of your new name.

 But let’s say you’ve separated from your partner, and your divorce isn’t yet finalized, but you want to switch back to your maiden name.
 In this case, you’ll need a deed poll.